 3. Convert and format your eBook

 Formatting simply means establishing the font for your text, fitting the pages for your eBook, and placing images inside or outside the book.
 When it comes to all formatting needs, I recommend Canva for this task.
 This platform provides a free eBook template already established for you to design the front and back pages of your eBook (and you can even put your entire eBook into pages on Canva while you’re formatting for an even easier process).
+Canva pricing is also pretty decent if you’re in need of a team set up for design reviews.
 You can also use Createspace.com for formatting and direct selling on Amazon.com.
 It’ll automatically link your book to Kindle and fulfill any orders for paperback if you’d like.

 4. Monetize your eBook